mohit2978/Springboot/002.spring core/001.associations/002.notes/0000notes.md

 	Ex: person and passport (one person will have only one passport)

+    person has passport id only so from person we get passport only!! this is unidirectional relation!!

+    now we want from passport we should get person too for that in passport put personId too!!

 2) One to Many

 	Ex:  emp and address (one emp can have multiple addresses)